 Step 3: We’ll File Your Birth Injury Claim

-After gathering the evidence, we can then file a complaint on your behalf.
+After gathering the evidence, our birth injury lawyers can then file a complaint on your behalf.
 One of the reasons why it’s so important to act as quickly as possible is that you have to file a birth injury lawsuit within your state’s statute of limitations.

 Different states have different statutes of limitations in birth injury cases.
 If you wait until after yours expires, you won’t be able to file a birth injury lawsuit for your child’s injuries.

 Step 4: We’ll Negotiate a Birth Injury Lawsuit Settlement

 Many cases end in the family receiving a birth injury lawsuit settlement, and the matter usually doesn’t have to go to court.
 Birth injury settlements can be faster than a trial and may allow you to start receiving compensation much sooner as a result.

 There are many factors that go into determining how much someone may be able to obtain through birth injury settlements.
 These include the severity of the injury, current and future medical bills, the degree of medical negligence that may have contributed to the injury, and more.

 Step 5: We’ll Fight for a Verdict in Court

 In some birth injury cases, however, a settlement cannot be reached, and the case has to go to trial.
 We have a great deal of experience in securing substantial verdicts for our clients if a settlement is not reached.